agnostic-apollo/Android-Docs/docs/apps/processes/phantom-cached-and-empty-processes.md

-## Cached and Empty Processes
+# Cached and Empty Processes

-Cached and empty processes are killed by [`OomAdjuster.updateAndTrimProcessLSP()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/OomAdjuster.java;l=1195) depending on whether their process state is [`PROCESS_STATE_CACHED_ACTIVITY`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/proto_logging/stats/enums/app/enums.proto;l=94) or [`PROCESS_STATE_CACHED_EMPTY`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/proto_logging/stats/enums/app/enums.proto;l=102).
-The difference between [cached](https://developer.android.com/guide/components/activities/process-lifecycle) and [empty](https://stuff.mit.edu/afs/sipb/project/android/docs/guide/components/processes-and-threads.html) processes is that cached processes are tied to a component of the app like an `Activity` and empty processes are not (like a `sshd` daemon).
+Cached and empty processes are killed by [`OomAdjuster.updateAndTrimProcessLSP()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/OomAdjuster.java;l=1195) depending on whether their process state is [`PROCESS_STATE_CACHED_ACTIVITY`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/core/java/android/app/ProcessStateEnum.aidl;l=83) or [`PROCESS_STATE_CACHED_EMPTY`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/core/java/android/app/ProcessStateEnum.aidl;l=94).
+The difference between [cached](https://developer.android.com/guide/components/activities/process-lifecycle) and [empty](https://stuff.mit.edu/afs/sipb/project/android/docs/guide/components/processes-and-threads.html) app processes is that cached processes are tied to a component of the app like an `Activity` and empty processes are not.
+Forked child (phantom) processes of app processes are not considered, but are killed along with the app process.
+An app process with a foreground service will not be considered as an empty process either.

-### Cache Settings
+## Cache Settings

 The amount of cached and empty processes that are killed or kept is based on `5` device config values.